NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 towards zero (yielding sparser patterns).
-A state node, in ngc-learn 0.0.1, contains five key compartments: `dz_td`, `dz_bu`, `z`, `phi(z)`, and `mask`. `z` represents the actual state values of the neurons inside the node while `phi(z)` is the nonlinear transform of `z` (indicating the application of the node's encoded activation/transfer function, e.g., `relu` in the case of node `a` in the example above). `dz_td` and `dz_bu` are state update compartments, where (vector) signals from other nodes are generally deposited (and summed together vector-wise), with the notable exception that `dz_bu` is weighted by the first derivative of the activation function encoded into the state node (for example, in `a` above, signals deposited into `dz_bu` are element-wise multiplied by the relu derivative, or `d.phi(z)/d.z = d.relu(z)/d.z`).
+A state node, in ngc-learn 0.0.1, contains five key compartments: `dz_td`, `dz_bu`, `z`, `phi(z)`, and `mask`. `z` represents the actual state values of the neurons inside the node while the compartment `phi(z)` is the nonlinear transform of `z` (indicating the application of the node's encoded activation/transfer function, e.g., `relu` in the case of node `a` in the example above). `dz_td` and `dz_bu` are state update compartments, where (vector) signals from other nodes are deposited (and summed together vector-wise), with the notable exception that `dz_bu` can be weighted by the first derivative of the activation function encoded into the state node (for example, in `a` above, signals deposited into `dz_bu` are element-wise multiplied by the `relu` derivative, or `d.phi(z)/d.z = d.relu(z)/d.z`).
-While, in principle, any node can deposit into any compartment of a state node, the intentional and primary use of an `SNode` entails letting the node itself automatically update `z` and `phi(z)` according to the integration function set (such as Euler integration) and having other nodes deposit activity values in `dz_td` and `dz_bu`.
+While, in principle, any node can be made to deposit into any compartment of another node, the intentional and primary use of an `SNode` entails letting the node itself automatically update `z` and `phi(z)` according to the integration function configured (such as Euler integration) while letting other nodes deposit signal values into `dz_td` and `dz_bu`.
 (This demonstration will assume this form of operation.)

 While a state node by itself is not all that interesting, when we connect it to